flub78/multitenant/ansible/README.md

 - Install a public directory as root for the Apache server
 - Create an Apache virtual host
 - Setup the DNS routes

+### install.yml testing

+once the playbook is executed the central application should be online.
+(If the DNS routing is not setup it is possible to declare the application domain in the /etc/hosts file of the test machine)

+    C:\Windows\System32\drivers\etc\hosts

 ### Manual cleanup